IoFinnet/io-vault-disaster-recovery-cli/README.md

 $ ./bin/recovery-tool --vault-id cl347wz8w00006sx3f1g23p4s sandbox/file1.bin sandbox/file2.bin
 ```

+The tool will try to auto-detect the optimal "reshare nonce" and "threshold/quroum" of the vault you are trying to recover.
+However, if you would like to override this behavior, you may specify custom values with `--nonce` and `--threshold` flags respectively.

 ### Ethereum & Ethereum-Like Recovery

 The tool will output a private key hexstring that you can import directly into wallets like MetaMask.